swapsicledex/ovx-default-token-list/README.md

-# @bitgraphix/swapsicle-default-token-list
+# @bitgraphix/ovx-default-token-list

-This NPM module and GitHub repo contains the default token list used in the Swapsicle interface.
+This NPM module and GitHub repo contains the default token list used in the OVX interface.

 ### Disclaimer